 Qihoo 360 Total Security is a Chinese-based company which provides internet security, internet browsers and a mobile app store for their native users.
 They have been in business since 2005 and have quickly become a growing force in the United States market share for their anti-virus software.
-Following a business model long-employed in the US, Qihoo offers free virus protection software.
+Following a business model long-employed in the United States, Qihoo offers free virus protection software.

 - Great products